zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 {{< figure library="true" src="p5.jpg" lightbox="true" >}}

-From the above graph we can find our optimal hyperparameter for C. With this optimal hyperparameter we will now test our model's final accuracy with test data set.
+From the above graph we can find our optimal hyperparameter for C.

+With this optimal hyperparameter we will now perform our final testing using all data that was provided to us.
 # Experiment 6: Performing the Final Evaluation & Checking for Overfit